noodldocs/noodldocs.github.io/guides/states.md

 # States

 A common concept in Noodl is the use of different visual states.
-In this guide we will cover this with an example of how to create a simple reusable switch component, and an example of hovering effects.
+In this guide we will cover states with an example of how to create a simple reusable switch component, and an example of hovering effects.

 ![](states/switch.gif ':class=img-size-s')

-It will cover how to use a **States** node for handling transitions and interactions.
+The examples will cover how to use a **States** node for handling transitions and interactions.

 ## The visuals

-First let's start with the basic visual nodes that make up the switch, this is simply a **Group** and a **Circle** with proper styling.
-You can copy the nodes below and paste into your project.
+First let's start with the basic visual nodes that make up the switch.
+This is simply a **Group** and a **Circle** with proper styling.
+You can copy the nodes below and paste into your own project.

 <div class="ndl-images">
     <img src="/guides/states/switch-nodes.png" class="ndl-image med"></img>
     <button class="ndl-copy-nodes-button" onClick='copyJsonToClipboard({"nodes":[{"id":"beeb6388-461b-f1fe-d64e-be798e4b1b4d","type":"Group","x":441.71346128847347,"y":300.98375737190554,"parameters":{"backgroundColor":"#FFFFFF"},"ports":[],"children":[{"id":"9677d929-9a49-7fc5-ae14-27a1b48e883f","type":"Group","x":461.71346128847347,"y":346.98375737190554,"parameters":{"width":{"value":80,"unit":"px"},"height":{"value":40,"unit":"px"},"backgroundColor":"#F0F0F0","borderRadius":20,"alignX":"center","marginTop":{"value":20,"unit":"px"}},"ports":[],"children":[{"id":"aeda33bf-10cb-1e76-07b2-4a368140ca65","type":"Circle","x":481.71346128847347,"y":392.98375737190554,"parameters":{"fillColor":"#E8E8E8","size":40,"strokeWidth":2,"strokeColor":"#454545","strokeEnabled":true},"ports":[],"children":[]}]}]}],"connections":[]})'></button>
 </div>

-Then take a look at the styling of the two nodes.
+Below you can see the styling of the two nodes.
+The first image shows the Circle node's properties and the second image shows the Group node's properties.
 Don't forget that you can hover the nodes in the graph to see their placement in the preview.

 <div class="ndl-images">
     <img src="/guides/states/style-props1.png" class="ndl-image small"></img>